 Longwood University seeks to foster a safe environment conducive to learning and the free exchange of ideas.
-In accordance with all the policies residing under the Judicial Code of Conduct Standards and Regulations and the Honor Code Conduct Standards and Regulations, any offense motivated by bias will not be tolerated.
+In accordance with all policies residing under the Conduct Code of Conduct Standards and Regulations and the Honor Code of Conduct Standards and Regulations, an offense motivated by bias may result in harsher sanction.

-An offense motivated by bias is any offense wherein the accused intentionally selects a target based on political affiliation, sexual orientation, gender, age, marital status, or inclusion in any group protected by law.
+An offense motivated by bias is an offense wherein the accused intentionally selects the alleged victims because of their race, color, religion, disability, national origin, political affiliation, sexual orientation, gender, age, marital status, or inclusion in any group protected by law.
 Approved by the Board of Visitors 12/01

 COMMUNITY DIVERSITY & INDIVIDUAL INTEGRITY